GriffinLedingham/smogon-usage-parser/README.md

 # Smogon Usage Parser

 A Node CLI [Smogon Usage Stats](https://www.smogon.com/stats) parser built in TypeScript, which outputs Usage Stats data in the format required for the [Pikalytics](https://www.pikalytics.com) API.
+Use this parser as you please, credit is always appreciated if this parser is used in any cool projects!

 ## Requirements